walquis/git-basics-team-project/thebook/src/session1.md

 > 1. `git push` and `git pull` until all of you have each other's changes and are on the same commit locally.

 ✅ **Checkpoint: Your team is all on the same commit.
 (Check by running `adog` and observing which commit HEAD is on).**

+🤔 Will a given commit always have the same SHA after it has been `git push`'d or `git pull`'d?
+Why or why not?

 ### Anatomy of a Git Commit, or, "The Three Objects"